-Curriculum Leader: Mr M. Scott (m.scott@cncs.co.uk)
+Curriculum Leader: Miss A. Pavey (a.pavey@cncs.co.uk)

 All students follow a common Physical Education programme for the first two years of their schooling.
 This includes a large variety of team games and movement-based activities.
 The students are taught in co-educational groups for all activities, offering equal opportunities for boys and girls.